Salvationdk/Transmogrify-for-Plex-chrome/README.md

-This is my fork to add some features that I've wanted to this extension for a while.
+This is my fork to add some features that I've wanted to this extension.